|Open Source Software and the 3 Mandatory Questions

 The list of questions surrounding OSS and determining the fit varies accordingly to each situation.
 By answering the questions highlighted here, you can begin the conversation towards an OSS solution.
 Whether you decide to go down this path or not, make sure you are confident in your team’s ability to execute on a solution.

-Jason Will is an avid traveler and entrepreneur based in San Francisco where he serves as the Co-Founder and CEO of Zipkick, which is set to go-live in Q2 2014.
-Zipkick's mission is to make travel booking and planning more accessible and mobile, it's "personalized travel booking anytime, anywhere".
-Sign up at www.zipkick.com and connect with Jason via Twitter or LinkedIn.
+Jason Will is an avid traveler and entrepreneur based in San Francisco where he serves as the Co-Founder and CEO of Zipkick, which is the first travel site to completely customize the search results on an individual basis.
+Zipkick is Netflix for travel and their mission is to make travel search more accessible and mobile.
+Check out www.zipkick.com and connect with Jason via Twitter or LinkedIn.

 New York, New York